An orchard spraying scenario

 The second assumption lies in defining a threshold for sufficient coverage, and this is a real challenge.
 Applications can be concentrate or dilute.
 Some products translocate in the leaf or redistribute on the leaf surface while others do not.
 Even the droplet size employed (e.g. A mist blower’s fines compared to Medium-Coarse droplets produced by an air induction nozzle) will affect dose, bioavailability and how long residues are active.
 So, how does one draw a universal line in the sand and say “this much is enough”?

-Our threshold for suitable foliar coverage has evolved through experience, literature and experimentation.
+Our threshold for suitable foliar coverage has evolved through experience, literature review and independent experimentation in several countries and in multiple 3D cropping systems.
 We propose 10-15 % surface coverage and a minimum of 85 droplets per cm2 on a minimum 80% of the canopy.
 This standard is intended to be practical, versatile and robust in order to safely represent sufficient coverage for most foliar insecticides and fungicides.
-It is not intended to be a rigorous, scientific absolute.
+It is not suitable for ultra-low volume sprayers (e.g. misters, foggers, air-shear), nor is it intended to be a rigorous, scientific absolute.

 For example, a drench application, such as streptomycin or dormant oils, will obviously require more coverage.
 Plant growth regulators like thinners, stop-drops and foliar nutrients have their own unique criteria.
-Sulfur and bio-rational products may have a minimal threshold that must be ensured per planted area, no matter the water volume used.
-In these cases, Crop-Adapted Spraying, or automated variable rate sprayers, may not be appropriate.
+Products that work through vapour redistribution (e.g. some forms of sulfur) and bio-rational products have a minimal dose threshold that must be ensured per planted area, no matter the water volume used.
+In these cases, Crop-Adapted Spraying may not be appropriate.

 The method is a simple and iterative approach that allows growers to adjust the product rate and sprayer output in relation to canopy and sprayer effects on deposits.
 Follow these steps to adjust the sprayer and optimize coverage.
 Only do so in conditions you would normally spray in.